epylinkn/epylinkn.github.io/_posts/electronic-rituals/2019-02-27-oracle-in-the-shell.md

   </p>
 </div>

-I missed class this last week where we practiced reading tarot cards in class.
-So naturally, I decided to do self-readings for myself each morning.
-Sometimes, I'll do self-readings twice or more!
-It's reached a point where as I leave my house and collect my phone, wallet & keys, I ponder if I should also bring my Tarot Deck.
+I missed class last week where we practiced reading tarot cards in class so my main experience with tarot has been self-readings at home.
+(Sometimes, I'll do self-readings twice or more!)
+I'm enjoying it so much that as I leave my house and collect my phone, wallet & keys, I ponder if I should also bring my tarot deck.

-Overall, I found that self-readings to be a very pleasant start to the day.
-Each reading served as a reminder to slow down and internalize a problem, and start to think through that problem in a more step-by-step fashion.
+I find self-readings to be a very pleasant start to the day and for now it's find a nice spot in my morning routine after my breathing meditations.
+Each reading serves as a reminder to slow down and internalize a problem, then think through that problem in a calm step-by-step fashion.

 I realized this isn't too different from the practice of rubber-ducking that happens in software development, a practice where one steps away from the problem to explain the situation to an imaginary duck.
-Except, rubber-ducking doesn't go as far as Tarot... until now.
+Except, rubber-ducking doesn't go as far as tarot... until now.

-I decided that I wanted to get a Tarot reading when stuck in the middle of a coding bug, as a fun way to step away from a problem and to think about the problem in a different way.
+I thought it would be nice to get a tarot reading when stuck in the middle of a coding bug, as a fun way to step away from the problem and to begin understanding the problem in a different way.

 Design
 ------

 I chose to start with a 3-card spread, mainly because it seems like the minimum number of cards needed for a meaningful tarot reading.
-With the scenario of "escape from your coding bugs" in mind, I chose to do the reading the form of a 3-card spread representing (i) situation, (ii) action, (iii) outcome.
+With the scenario of "escape from your coding bugs" in mind, I chose to do the reading in the form of a 3-card spread representing (i) situation, (ii) action, and (iii) outcome.

 While I love the standard tarot deck, I was interested in what might be more meaningful in my programming context.
 A moment from last week came into mind, where I accidentally deleted my iCloud Drive containing all my thesis work to date... `rm -rf icloud-drive`.
-It got me thinking that `rm` can be analogous to `Death`.
-Building on that, I found most of the standard shell commands can be interpreted in interested ways, almost personified similarly to programs-as-humans in the Matrix.
+(Luckily, I had a backup.)
+It got me thinking that `rm` can be shell's digital analog to `Death`.
+Building on that, I found most of the standard shell commands can be interpreted in interesting ways, each personified similarly to programs-as-humans in the Matrix.

-And **Oracle in the Shell** was born.
+Lot's of ruby headaches later, **Oracle in the Shell** was born.

 Implementation
 --------------